 Future tutorials on this site will feature interesting software you can deploy to your Docker Swarm cluster. 😊

-Audible also has a bunch of books on Docker and other container technologies like Kubernetes.
-If you sign up using this link you’ll get 30 days for free!
+Audible also has many books on Docker and other container technologies like Kubernetes.
+If you sign up using this link , you’ll get 30 days for free!

 Hope you enjoyed this (long) tutorial and that you learned something.
 I sure learned a lot writing it. 😊